noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 i
 ```
 ## push notifications
+	- fuck what they say, the browser has to be open to receive push events
+		- however, if a push is sent while ethe browser is not opened, once opened, it will receive the push event
+		- imperative to group the events together so a user doenst get 50mill events

 ### google overlords best practices
 	- use notifications wisely, they should be timely, precise and relevant
 		- timeley: displayed at the right time for time sensitive events